gktirkha/django_learning/README.md

 # Preparing For Production server

-> I tried using [django-dotenv](https://pypi.org/project/django-dotenv/) but it does not work well with production server so I am not using it , instead I am Using gunicorn for setting environment variables as we are already going to use gunicorn in production as python server
+> I tried using [django-dotenv](https://pypi.org/project/django-dotenv/) but it does not work well with production server so I am not using it , instead I am Using gunicorn for setting environment variables as we are already going to use gunicorn in production as python server, I might use [django-dotenv](https://pypi.org/project/django-dotenv/) for unit testing as we can't use gunicorn for that

 1. Installing gunicorn